bropat/eufy-security-ws/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E332Q6Z)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://www.paypal.me/pbroetto)

+**This project is not affiliated with Anker and Eufy (Eufy Security).
+It is a personal project that is maintained in spare time.**

 ## Get started

 To try it out or for more information, such as API documentation, Docker image, etc., please see [here](https://bropat.github.io/eufy-security-ws/).